Browse Tax Articles

 If you need extra time to file your return, you can file Form 4868: Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
-The IRS allows you to file an extension for an extra six months.
+The IRS allows you to file for an extension of time -- six months.
 You'll have until Oct.
-15 to file your return.
-You must file your extension by the regular tax deadline.
+17 to file your return.
+You must file your Form 4868 by the regular tax deadline.

 Although the filing extension gives you more time to file your return, it doesn't give you extra time to pay the taxes you owe.
 So you must estimate how much you owe and pay the amount due when you file Form 4868.

 If you don't pay at least 90% of the amount you owe, you might also be subject to a late payment penalty.
 The penalty is usually half of 1% of the amount owed for each month, up to a maximum of 25%.

 If you don't file either your return or Form 4868 by April 15, you'll be subject to a late filing penalty.
 The penalty is 5% of the amount you owe for each month, up to a maximum of 25%.

 You have two extra months to file your return and pay the amount due without requesting an extension if both of these apply:

 “Out of the country” means either of these: